 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

-And that’s a very good thing, since people often tend to think what they want to.
+People often tend to think what they want to.
 And believe what they see or hear, without further investigation.

 For instance, a few months ago, my daughter and I decided to go run some errands.
 As we were leaving our neighborhood, I glanced over at my neighbor’s house, because her garage door caught my attention.
 It had a huge dent in it at about the height of her car’s front grill.
 I know because her car was parked in front of it on the driveway.